PRiME-project/KOCL/README.md

 ### Incorporating KOCL in Host Code

 This section is optional.
 If you don't want to add power monitoring functionality to your host code, skip this section.
+The (non-"vanilla") sample applications already have this code inserted.

 Include KOCL's header file in your host code to expose its functions: